lmmx/range-streams/README.md

 ## TODO

-- Firstly distinguish it by renaming to `RangeResponseStream`
+- Firstly distinguish it by renaming to `RangeStream` (it's no longer going to comprise only a single response)

 Regarding how to extend `ResponseStream` classes to work with range requests: